Skip to main content

-FineStreak Team··8 min read
+FineStreak Team··9 min read

 Compound interest is often called the eighth wonder of the world.
 A small amount of money, invested at a modest rate and left untouched, grows into something staggering over decades.
 A dollar invested at 10% annual return becomes $6.73 after 20 years.
 Not because anything dramatic happened in any given year, but because of the relentless accumulation of unremarkable returns.
+Getting there depends on the boring money habits underneath it, which is where accountability for your financial habits earns its keep.

 The same mathematics apply to behavior.